 I strongly recommend traveling with a headlamp whilst visiting the Azores (or anywhere really – every backpacker should have a good headtorch!), especially if you’re camping.
 Check out my post for a breakdown of the best value headlamps to take backpacking.

-Travel Insurance for Azores
+Travel Insurance for the Azores

 Traveling without insurance would be risky so do consider getting good backpacker insurance sorted before you head off on an adventure.